sebajara/sebajara.github.io/_posts/2020-07-25-bancor-v1-bonding-curve.md

 * *Bonding curve starts from the origin*: the price for a supply of 0 should be also 0.

-Note that the first and second conditions can solve the liquidity problem, because they ensure that buying and selling tokens is reversible with respecto to how much we have to pay or are payed.
+The first and second conditions can in principle solve the liquidity problem, because they ensure that buying and selling tokens is reversible with respecto to how much we have to pay or are payed.
 The third condition is particular to the fractional-reserve implementation,